SeaOfDreams/SeaOfDreams/README.md

 - 👯 2X founder, 1 exit.
 - 🌱 I like to build digital products from the ground-up.
-- ⛰️ Fun fact: I've climbed Mont Blanc 68 times, guiding people from all over the World to the top 🌎
+- ⛰️ UIAGM Mountain Guide.
+Fun fact: I've climbed Mont Blanc 68 times, guiding people from all over the World to the top 🌎
 - 📷 Check out some pics of my guiding trips [here][photo]

 ### Connect with me: